seamusclarke28/Wia-project-1/README.md

   this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-- Neither the name of Intel Corporation nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- Te name of its contributor
+  may be used to endorse or promote products derived from this software without specific prior written permission.